Night music (Bartók)

-Night music is a musical style of the Hungarian composer Béla Bartók which he used mostly in slow movements of multi-movement ensemble or orchestra compositions in his mature period.
+Night music is a musical style of the Hungarian composer Béla Bartók that he used mostly in slow movements of multi-movement ensemble or orchestra compositions in his mature period.
 It is characterized by "eerie dissonances providing a backdrop to sounds of nature and lonely melodies".

 Characteristics

 As with many musical styles, it is not possible to make a satisfying let alone indisputable definition of Night music.
 Bartók did not say or explain much about this style, but he approved of the term and used it himself.
 Most of the works in Night music style do not carry a title.
-From an audience point of view, Night music consists of those works or passages which convey to the listener the sounds of nature at night".
+From an audience point of view, Night music consists of those works or passages that convey to the listener the sounds of nature at night".
 This is quite subjective and self-referential.
 Mostly, subjective and far-fetched descriptions are available: "quiet, blurred cluster chords and imitations of the twittering of birds and croaking of nocturnal creatures", "In an atmosphere of hushed expectancy, a tapestry is woven of the tiny sounds of nocturnal animals and insects."
 More concrete is "Eerie dissonances providing a backdrop to sounds of nature and lonely melodies".

 The Hungarian Unka frog Bombina bombina, whose call is imitated in The Night's Music.
 After making a first noisy appearance in bar 6, he features throughout the piece, disrespecting metre and tonality, ribbiting for the last time in bar 70 before finally hopping off.